 I'm talking about Anxiety.

-Today is the start of Mental Health Awareness Week in the UK and in order to highlight the occasion, I wanted to share some of my top tips for managing anxiety.
+This week is Mental Health Awareness Week in the UK and in order to highlight the occasion, I wanted to share some of my top tips for managing anxiety.

 Although I like to make the odd joke here or there, please know that I take this very seriously.

-As much as I love social media, it can hide a million truths and you never really know what may be going on behind the scenes.
+As much as I love social media, it can hide a million truths and you never really know what may be going on behind closed doors.

 Although I am much more confident and in control than I used to be, anxiety still plays a big part in my life.

 I went through quite a rough time during my college years, to the point where my anxiety was affecting my overall health.
 Not only was I being physically sick, it was also affecting both my home and social life on a daily basis.

 With that being said, I know I have come a long way since those days.

 By sharing some of my coping mechanisms today, I hope it will help you (or someone you know) take back better control of their life.